Liquid rocket propellant: Kerosene

 The V-2 rockets developed by Nazi Germany used LOX and ethyl alcohol.
-One of the main advantages of alcohol was its water content which provided cooling in larger rocket engines.
-Petroleum-based fuels offered more power than alcohol, but standard gasoline and kerosene left too much silt and combustion by-products that could clog engine plumbing.
-In addition they lacked the cooling properties of ethyl alcohol.
+One of the main advantages of alcohol was its water content, which provided cooling in larger rocket engines.
+Petroleum-based fuels offered more power than alcohol, but standard gasoline and kerosene left too much soot and combustion by-products that could clog engine plumbing.
+In addition, they lacked the cooling properties of ethyl alcohol.

-During the early 1950s, the chemical industry in the US was assigned the task of formulating an improved petroleum-based rocket propellant which would not leave residue behind and also ensure that the engines would remain cool.
+During the early 1950s, the chemical industry in the U.S. was assigned the task of formulating an improved petroleum-based rocket propellant which would not leave residue behind and also ensure that the engines would remain cool.
 The result was RP-1, the specifications of which were finalized by 1954.
 A highly refined form of jet fuel, RP-1 burned much more cleanly than conventional petroleum fuels and also posed less of a danger to ground personnel from explosive vapours.
 It became the propellant for most of the early American rockets and ballistic missiles such as the Atlas, Titan I, and Thor.
 The Soviets quickly adopted RP-1 for their R-7 missile, but the majority of Soviet launch vehicles ultimately used storable hypergolic propellants.
 As of 2017, it is used in the first stages of many orbital launchers.